All You Need To Know About Consent Management For Data Privacy

 Opt-out is not the universal approach in the CCPA and CDPA.
 The regulations’ consent requirements are opt-in when it comes to the processing of children’s personal information.

 Consent Management is More Than Just Cookie Consent

 Web cookies are just one form of gathering users’ personal data.
-Under Recital 30 of GDPR, cookies constitute personal data that thus falls under the regulation’s scope.
+Cookies can constitute personal data subject to GDPR and potential future regulations.
 However, as we explain in the context of the CCPA, a cookie consent banner is far from sufficient in covering your bases.
 In a nutshell, cookies offer only a very limited window into the ways in which personal data can be gathered.
 Cookie consent banners fail to capture the data processing that happens in backend business systems.

 6 of 14